 Keep an eye on your hamster’s behavior for the next 48 hours, to check that they don’t suffer from any adverse effects.

 If your hamster stops eating their other food, develops diarrhea, or seems less energetic than normal, then it may be a sign that this new food doesn’t agree with them.
 If you see them eating their bedding or any other non-food items, this is known as pica and can sometimes be a way for a hamster to try and soothe an upset stomach.
+If you notice signs of diarrhea, seek prompt veterinary care.

 It’s best to wash and peel carrots, especially if they’re not organic.
 Many farms use pesticides, the majority of which will be on the outer layer of the carrot.